 Advanced core analyses provide sophisticated engineering measurements and quantitative imaging of reservoir rocks.
 These advanced laboratory methods are closely aligned with downhole analogues and incorporate acoustic, electrical, x-ray computed tomography (CT) and nuclear magnetic resonance (NMR) fundamentals and tools.
 This course reviews the basic elements for core acquisition, preservation, sampling and testing for routine and special core analysis.
 It then proceeds to advanced methods and modelling incorporating acoustic, electrical, x-ray and NMR measurements.
 Presented in the course are the experimental tools, procedures and workflow for designing and engineering advanced core analysis programs for comprehensive reservoir studies.

-Course Level: Intermediate / Advanced Instructor: Jim Funk
+Course Level: Skill / Advanced Instructor: Jim Funk

 Designed for you, if you are...

 A reservoir engineer, petrophysicist or geologist tasked with planning, performing, monitoring and using special core analyses for reservoir description and recovery